 Nick Strimple was born in Amarillo, Texas in 1946 and was educated in the Amarillo public schools, at Baylor University, and the University of Southern California.
 His primary teachers include Bernice Parrott, Kathleen Wregge, Christine Hayter, Gerald G. Radtke, William R. Porter, Bill Cormack, Neil Hess, Hazel Davis, and Thomas Hohstadt (in Amarillo); Richard Willis, Robert H. Young, Daniel Sternberg, Roger Keyes, and Ann Miller (at Baylor); and James H. Vail, Halsey Stevens, Charles C. Hirt, Malcolm Hamilton, and Daniel Lewis (at USC).
 He had additional conducting studies with Marcel Couraud and Gary Bertini, and additional composition studies with Ross Lee Finney, Juan Orrego-Salas, and Robert Linn.
 He also counts Günter Einhaus, Ralph Edwards, Harvey Bacal, Delbert Mann, Roger Wagner, and Leonard Bernstein among his important mentors.

-In addition to his work at USC, Dr. Strimple served for 35 years as Director of Music at Beverly Hills Presbyterian Church.
-He also served as Music Director of the Choral Society of Southern California for 32 years and is currently in his 25th season as Music Director of the Los Angeles Zimriyah Chorale.
+In addition to his work at USC, Dr. Strimple held leadership positions in the Southern California music community, serving as Director of Music at Beverly Hills Presbyterian Church for 35 years, Music Director of the Choral Society of Southern California for 32 years, and Music Director of the Los Angeles Zimriyah Chorale for 26 years.
+He is a recipient of the German-American Friendship Medal, the Baylor University Alumni of the Year Award (2013), and he holds Commendations from the United States Senate and the United States House of Representatives.